Welcome to today's edition of the Rush 24-7 podcast.

 Every election would be a wave election if that had happened.

-This is inarguable, folks.
+But instead, what's hey, this is inarguable, folks.

 The Republican Party would be invincible embracing the Tea Party, but instead what they're doing is wasting time and money wooing Hispanics and blacks.

-I mean, that that's not even arguable.
+I mean, that's not even arguable.

 They are going to say the Tea Party's dead.